 Marketability Discounts for Financial Control Values

 If financial control is the appropriate level of value for fair value determinations in New York, any marketability discount would have to be applicable to the entire company and not to an interest in a company.
+The buyers agents Melbourne are experts that can guide you.

 Recall the discussion above regarding exposure to market in real estate appraisals.
 That exposure has already occurred prior to the valuation date, and market value appraisals consider that fact.